FGasper/p5-JavaScript-QuickJS/README.md

 Runs $JS\_CODE as a module, which enables ES6 module syntax.
 Note that no values can be returned directly in this mode of execution.

+# LICENSE & COPYRIGHT

+Copyright 2019-2021 Gasper Software Consulting.

+This library is licensed under the same terms as Perl itself.